-NOTE: This list is not complete.
-There are many other situations for which you may need permits.
+Note: This list is not complete.
+There are many other situations for when you may need permits.
 For information specific to your situation, call the Development Services call centre or visit the Enquiry Centre.

 If your project will involve both a change of use or conditional use, and construction or renovation, you will only need one development permit application.

 If you need a development permit for your construction or renovation project, you will also need a building permit and at least one related permit (gas, electrical, plumbing, tree removal, or other).
 Your development permit must be issuable before you can apply for a building permit.
 Simpler projects may qualify for a combined development-building permit.